Calling Test

 • Make disciples (Matthew 28:19-20)

-• Become more like Christ (Romans 8:29)
+• Become like Christ (Romans 8:29)

-These are non-negotiable.
-They apply to everyone.
+These are not optional extras.
+They apply to everyone, and they come first.

-But you also have a specific purpose — a unique combination of gifts, experiences, passions, and personality that makes your contribution to the world different from anyone else's.
+But you also have a specific purpose — a unique combination of gifts, experiences, passions, and personality that makes your contribution different from anyone else's.
+The universal purpose gives you direction; the specific purpose gives you assignment.
+And the order matters: specific purpose grows out of universal purpose, never the other way around.

 Part 2: Why Purpose Feels So Hard to Find

 If God created you for a purpose, why is it so hard to discover?
+Usually for one of five reasons.

 You Are Looking for the Wrong Thing

-Most people look for purpose as if it were a single, clear, permanent answer.
-"You are meant to be a ___."
+Most people look for purpose as if it were a single, clear, permanent answer — "you are meant to be a ___."
 But purpose rarely arrives that way.
+It emerges gradually, through experience, failure, reflection, and faithfulness.

 You Are Drowning in Options

 Past generations had limited options.
-You have unlimited ones.
-Paradoxically, more options create more paralysis — not more clarity.
+You have nearly unlimited ones.
+Paradoxically, more options create more paralysis, not more clarity.
+If you feel stuck between too many possibilities, read What If I Have Multiple Callings?.

 You Confused Purpose with Passion

+"Follow your passion" is popular advice, but passion is unreliable — it shifts, fades, and is often self-focused.
 Purpose is more stable.
 It is less about what excites you and more about what you were built for and who you are meant to serve.
+Passion follows purpose, not the other way around.

 You Are Afraid of Getting It Wrong

 The fear of choosing wrong keeps you from choosing at all.
-But purpose is not a bomb that detonates if you pick the wrong wire.
+But purpose is not a bomb that detonates if you cut the wrong wire.
 It is a garden that grows wherever you plant with intention.
+Making decisions as a Christian does not require perfection.
+It requires faithfulness.

 You Have Not Dealt with What Is Blocking You